katesuttner/TipCalculatorMaster/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+I added gifs for animation and dramatic impact.
+The color of the font and background has been altered.
+Additionally, I added a feature to split the bill between multiple parties.

 ## Video Walkthrough